 At Courtlands School, we believe in supporting our children in developing healthy behaviours and reducing health inequalities.
 Our children are given breakfast every day - toast and fruit - as research has shown that if a child has a adequate meal then they can access their learning better.

-Our school meals are prepared on site by Debbie, Catering Manager.
+Our school meals are prepared on site by Emma, Catering Manager and Laura, Kitchen Assistant.
 The meals are nutritious and in line with government standards.
 The menu is outlined below:-

 Your child can bring a packed lunch if preferred.
 Here are 10 top tips for a healthy lunch box:-